Arghali123/OOP-IN-JAVA/ExceptionHandling/note.md

 ```

 ## Java finally block
-Java finally block is a block that is used to execute important code such as closing connection,stream etc.It is always executed whether is handled or not.
+Java finally block is a block that is used to execute important code such as closing connection,stream etc.It is always executed whether exception is handled or not.
 Java finally block follows try or catch block.

 ## Java Multi-catch block
 A try block can be followed by one or more catch blocks.
 Each catch block must contain a different exception handler.
 So, if you have to perform different tasks at the occurance of different exceptions, use java multi-catch block.